trychlos/pwix-accounts-zimbra/README.md

     - `popupOptions`: any style option to be given to the popup, defaulting to `{ width: 900, height: 450 }`.

-- the izIAM configuration:
+- the AccountsZimbra configuration:

-    - `issuerUrl`: MANDATORY - the URL of the izIAM.
+    - `issuerUrl`: MANDATORY - the URL of the AccountsZimbra.

-- the client configuration which must match the izIAM registration:
+- the client configuration which must match the AccountsZimbra registration:

     - `client_id`: MANDATORY - the client identifier issued at registration time